rodolfofiuza/js-assessment/README.md

 #
-This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position, or to improve one's own skills.
+This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install Node -- you can do this via the